SamadritaR/Experience-Overview-Graduate-Student-Assistant--/README.md

 **Duration**: October 2024 – Present
 **Focus**: Data Analysis | Reporting Automation | Content Design | Student Engagement | Cross-functional Collaboration

 This role was about much more than reports and flyers — it was about helping a university department run smarter.
-From building pipelines to designing Canvas pages and running targeted outreach campaigns, I contributed across technical, operational, and creative fronts.
+From building pipelines to designing Cascade pages and running targeted outreach campaigns, I contributed across technical, operational, and creative fronts.

 ---